kumahq/kuma-website/docs/docs/1.0.6/documentation/deployments.md

 Where `<zone-name>` is the name of the zone matching one of the Zone resources to be created at the Global CP. `<global-remote-sync-address>` is the public address as obtained during the Global CP deployment step.

 Add an `ingress` data plane proxy, so `kuma-cp` can expose its services for cross-zone communication.
 Typically, that data plane proxy would run on a dedicated host, so we will need the Remote CP address `<kuma-cp-address>` and pass it as `--cp-address`, when `kuma-dp` is started.
-Another important thing is to generate the data plane proxy token using the REST API or `kumactl` as [described](security/#data-plane-proxy-authentication).
+Another important thing is to generate the data plane token using the REST API or `kumactl` as [described](security/#data-plane-proxy-authentication).

 ```bash
 $ echo "type: Dataplane